hetheesht/Repository-1/ReadME.md

    + variables
        - var,let & const
        - Scope
        - function level --> var
        - block level --> let & const
        - Redefine --> var,let
        - Redeclare --> var
-    + "typeof()"
+    + `typeof()`
     + Object
        - It is pair of key and values
        - Entity that has state and behaviour
     ...

     {